OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

         ID USER     GROUP    NAME         STAT CPU     MEM        HOSTNAME        TIME 0 oneadmin oneadmin my_vm        pend   0      0K                 00 00:00:03

-The scheduler VM will automatically deploy to one of the available resources.
+The scheduler will automatically deploy the VM in one of the hosts with enough resources available.
 The deployment can also be forced by oneadmin using ``onevm deploy``:

 .. prompt:: text $ auto